 Origins of Empowerment in Agile

-Agile as a methodology was born out of the need to change the inefficient ways of developing software products.
+Agile was born out of the need to change the inefficient ways of developing software products.
 Besides the work process itself, the treatment of people as “assets” or “resources” also had to change.
 For real teams to form within the Agile processes, collections of individual contributors would need serious attention.

 Initially, it appeared in the Agile Manifesto for software development back in 2001.
 The 17 creators understood that individuals didn’t actually need to be micromanaged to be productive.
 In fact, they did their best work when they were allowed more freedoms within the work process.